-- (1) A claim is not to be filed unless there is filed with it an affidavit stating - (a) that the property claimed was, at the date of its seizure or taking, the property of the claimant; or - (b) that the claimant had a proprietary interest in the property at that date and the nature of the interest and how it arose. - (2) An affidavit may be made by - (a) the proprietor making the claim; or - (b) the practitioner for the proprietor making the claim; or
+- (1) A claim is not to be filed unless there is filed with it an affidavit stating - (a) that the property claimed was, at the date of its seizure or taking, the property of the claimant; or - (b) that the claimant had a proprietary interest in the property at that date and the nature of the interest and how it arose. - (2) An affidavit may be made by - (a) the proprietor making the claim; or - (b) the practitioner for the proprietor making the claim; or r.
+748 Part 30 - Proceedings at the suit of the Crown (c) if the proprietor making the claim is a corporation, a director or other responsible officer of the corporation.
+(3) If an affidavit is made other than by the proprietor making the claim, the deponent is to state - (a) that he or she has authority to make the claim; and

-- (c) if the proprietor making the claim is a corporation, a director or other responsible officer of the corporation. - (3) If an affidavit is made other than by the proprietor making the claim, the deponent is to state - (a) that he or she has authority to make the claim; and - (b) that, to the best of the deponent's knowledge and belief, at the time of the seizure or taking of the property - (i) it was the property of the claimant; or - (ii) the claimant then had a proprietary interest in the property, setting out the nature of the interest and how it arose.
+- (b) that, to the best of the deponent's knowledge and belief, at the time of the seizure or taking of the property - (i) it was the property of the claimant; or - (ii) the claimant then had a proprietary interest in the property, setting out the nature of the interest and how it arose.